 - (a) Compliance with this Chapter shall be monitored by the Director.
 In addition, any peace officer may enforce the provisions of this Chapter.
-The Director may designate additional persons to monitor and facilitate compliance with this Chapter. - (b) Individuals designated to enforce the provisions of this Chapter shall inspect each Tobacco Retailer annually to determine if the Tobacco Retailer is complying with all applicable laws.
+The Director may designate additional persons to monitor and facilitate compliance with this Chapter. - (b) Individuals designated to enforce the provisions of this Chapter shall inspect each Tobacco Retailer at least two times during each twelve-month period to determine if the Tobacco Retailer is complying with all applicable laws.
 Compliance checks shall take place during normal business hours, with or without notice.
-All permitted premises must be open to inspection by designated persons during regular business hours. - (c) Nothing in this section shall create a right of action in any Tobacco Retailer or other person or entity against the County or its agents.
+If a violation has occurred, the Tobacco Retailer shall be inspected again within three months.
+All permitted premises must be open to inspection by designated persons during regular business hours.

+(c) Nothing in this section shall create a right of action in any Tobacco Retailer or other person or entity against the County or its agents.